jeremiah-c-leary/vhdl-style-guide/docs/editor_integration/vim.rst

                     groups = { 'severity', 'row', 'code', 'message' },
                     overrides = {
                         severities = {
-                            -- 2 is for warnings, nvim showing as an erorr can be obnoxious.
+                            -- 2 is for warnings, nvim showing as an error can be obnoxious.
 Change if desired ["ERROR"] = 2,
                             ["WARNING"] = 3,
                             ["INFORMATION"] = 3,